loekd/ServiceFabric.Mocks/README.md

 The VSTS Agent lagged behind in Service Fabric SDK version, this caused runtime errors.
 This issue is now resolved.

 ## Release notes
+ - 3.1.4
+    - Fixed bug in TransactedConcurrentDictionary.SetAsync which threw ArgumentException when key was not already present.
+Updated to follow MS documentation:
+	  Adds a key/value pair to the Reliable Dictionary if the key does not already exist, or updates a key/value pair in the Reliable Dictionary if the key already exists.

  - 3.1.3
 	- Merged PR by Jaah.
 Fix creation of `IReliableDictionary2` collections